RJ-DP/keywords/README.md

 - Firewall: Safeguard your network against unauthorized entry.

 - Backup: Make sure to back up your important data on a regular basis to avoid losing it in the event of a cyberattack.

-- Plan for responding to and recovering from cyberattacks: Create an incident response plan.
 ____________________________________________________________________________________________________________________________________________________________________________________________________________________